 - Find out about refunds and fees that may be associated with your previous insurance provider.
 You may be eligible for a refund if you cancel in full before the scheduled renewal date.
 Likewise, you may actually face fees if you cancel your policy before your scheduled renewal date.

-If you are moving, it is extremely important that you are properly handle insurance for your vehicle.
-The last thing you want to do is end up having to pay penalization fees or end up having your credit marred because an insurance provider thinks that you are driving uninsured.
+If you are moving, it is extremely important that you properly handle maintaining insurance on your vehicle.
+The last thing you want to do is end up having to pay late fees, having your insurance canceled, or end up having your credit marred because an insurance provider thinks that you are driving without insurance.
 Likewise, doing due diligence and shopping around will allow you to find the best car insurance rates in your new location.